Skip to main content

 Bookmark this site for daily use!
 Press CTRL+D to save

-Molarity Calculator – Free Chemistry Solution Concentration Calculator
+Molarity Calculator Calculate Solution Concentration Instantly

-Molarity Solution Calculator
+Molarity Calculator

-Example: 0.5 mol for half a mole
+Example: 0.5 mol for half a mole of NaCl

 Common Substances

-Click any substance to auto-fill its molar mass
+Click any substance to auto-fill its molar mass (sourced from NIST WebBook)

 Sodium Chloride (NaCl)